 Authentication does, however, help to avoid unwanted access to computers, phones, and in some cases the physical place of business.
 This can become particularly useful in situations where employees take company laptops and smart phones off company property.
 This is a concern if there is sensitive information contained on these devices.
 Even if a workstation itself is not secured by the two-factor method, the information stored within it can take advantage of two-factor.

 Remember, even with the most advanced security measures in place, the weakest link will always be human error.
 Therefore, proper training for employees is just as important as two-factor authentication and physical security.
-TCS, can keep you up to date with all of IT’s best security practices.
-To learn more about a secure mobile device policy for your company fill our the form below or call us at 336.804.8449.
+Total Computer Solutions, can keep you up to date with all of IT’s best security practices.
+To learn more about a secure mobile device policy for your company fill our the form here or call us at 336.804.8449.